MaykonMorais/email-worker-compose/README.md

 Obs: Just remember to define a value to DB_PASSWORD.

-Finally just build all containers and be happy!
+Finally, just build all containers and be happy!
 ```bash
 sudo docker-compose up -d
 ```